Care & Use of Appliances

 A Quad Helix is for patients whose upper back teeth, whether it be on one side or both sides, are narrower than the lower teeth (crossbite) or where one or more of the front teeth are biting inside of the lower teeth (underbite).
 This appliance is custom made for each patient.
 It gently helps widen the upper teeth so that they fit better with lower teeth.
 The Quad Helix is most often used for young patients who do not have all of their adult teeth.
 The Quad Helix is checked and expanded approximately once every six to eight weeks.
 After the expansion is complete, the Quad Helix will remain in the mouth until the expansion is stable.
 Patients may feel mild discomfort for a couple of days.
 The tongue and cheeks have to make adjustments to the new appliance.
 Speaking and eating will require patience and time getting used to your appliance.
 Avoid hard foods and sticky foods.
 You will be able to clean your teeth and Quad Helix with your regular toothbrush.

 Removing braces signals the start of the retention and observation period of your orthodontic care.
 Please remember that this part of your orthodontic treatment is just as important as the active movement phase in determining the ultimate success of your treatment.
 Once the teeth have been moved into their desired positions, a period of time is needed to stabilize the teeth so that the surrounding bone and soft tissue can conform to your new dental alignment.
 When braces are removed, it is a good time to review several important aspects of care.
-Patients in the retention phase are seen periodically in our office during the first year after braces are removed.
+Patients in the retention phase are seen periodically in our office during the 2 years after braces are removed.
 Patients will continue to see Dr. Damas until he feels they can be dismissed from treatment.
 It is then the patient’s responsibility to wear a retainer as prescribed.
 Please call our office if you have any concerns regarding your retainer.
 Typically, a removable retainer is worn day and night for a period of 6 to 12 months, then only at night for several years.
 A bonded retainer may be used on the inside of the lower front teeth and in some cases on the inside of the upper front teeth.
 This bonded retainer will be worn indefinitely as long as there are no problems with oral hygiene.
 If a decision to remove your bonded retainer is made, a removable retainer may be fabricated and will be worn while sleeping.
 For lasting success from orthodontic treatment:

 - Wear your retainer as prescribed.